moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 #### How is JavaScript's [[Prototype]] chain not like traditional/classical inheritance ?
 Insted of copying things down we have live links up the prototype chain.

+#### What does [[Prototype]] "delegation" mean and how does it describe object linking in JS ?
+The prototype chain is delegation link from one object to an other that allow those objects to share context at call time.

+#### What are the benefits of the "behavior delegation" design pattern ?
+What are the tradeoffs of using [[Prototype]]?
+Benefit is independent testability and tradeoffs is that it's more complex.